hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 </Callout>

 ## Objectives
-The endgoal for me is to produce a minimum working lab with secure logging attached where I can add more features to the log producing machine in the future based on my needs.
+The endgoal for me is to produce a minimum working lab with secure logging attached where I can add more features to the lab in the future based on my needs.

 * First I need to secure the machines in a way that, if the lab VM is compromised, my trusted device is protected.